JPRuskin/chocolatey-docs/input/en-us/create/functions/index.md

  * ChocolateyPackageParametersSensitive - Package parameters passed from command line `--package-parameters-sensitive` that are not logged anywhere.
  * ChocolateyLicensedVersion - What version is the licensed edition on?
  * ChocolateyLicenseType - What edition / type of the licensed edition is installed?
+ * USER_CONTEXT - The original user context - different when self-service is used (Licensed)

 #### Experimental Environment Variables